carlpeaslee/duplex_real_estate_investment_calculator/README.md

 Duplex Real Estate Investment Calculater

-Feel free to checkou the demo: https://ancient-sands-24557.herokuapp.com/
+Feel free to checkout the demo: https://ancient-sands-24557.herokuapp.com/

 I built this application with a small team to help out a local real estate agent who wanted to create a single page web application she could host on her site that would help her bring in new clients interested in buying a duplex.